furimako/daifugo/README.md

-# Daifugo Application (console based)
+# Daifugo game program
-This is console based daifugo application.
+This is console based Daifugo game program.

 It is stronger than you thought, maybe.